Workflows for working with community contributions

 More information on the Core Team is available in the Core Team handbook page.

-To support our mission to enable everyone to contribute, we offer GitLab Duo Enterprise licenses to the contributors in our wider community.
-GitLab Duo features Code Suggestions, Chat, Root Cause Analysis and more AI-powered features to help boost efficiency and effectiveness by reducing the time required to write and understand code.
-Community contributors can visit the GitLab Community Duo Access project to request a GitLab Duo Enterprise license and learn more about the benefits of GitLab Duo.
+To support our mission to enable everyone to contribute, we offer complimentary GitLab Duo Enterprise licenses across the GitLab community forks for all our wider community contributors.
+GitLab Duo features Code Suggestions, Chat, Root Cause Analysis and more AI-powered features to help boost efficiency and effectiveness by reducing the time required to write and understand code and pipelines.
+Community contributors receive GitLab Duo once approved for requesting access to the community forks.

 For contributors who don’t own a credit card